Djaïd Kasri: Personal

 Kasri was born in Villeneuve-Saint-Georges, France, to Algerian parents originally from the village of Tansaout in the Béjaïa Province.
 He grew up in Valenton, a southeastern suburb of Paris.

 Club career

 At age 12, Kasri joined the FC Nantes Academy.
-On 26 May 2007 he made his debut for the first team as a 78th-minute substitute in a Ligue 1 game against Olympique Lyon, the final game of the 2006–07 season.
+On 26 May 2007 he made his debut for the first team as a 78th-minute substitute in a Ligue 1 game against Lyon, the final game of the 2006–07 season.
 However, he left the club shortly after, signing a contract with Spanish club Real Zaragoza.
 After spending two seasons and half, he ended his contract with the club.

 In July 2009, Kasri was linked with a move to English Premier League club Tottenham FC, with German club TSV 1860 München also interested in his services.
 In January 2010, Kasri went on trial with Belgian club Standard Liège.
 In May 2010, he went on trial with French Ligue 2 side Tours FC.